beedev-services/new-help-guide/README.md

 2. User should be able to select from the available topics or types of guide to help organize tips
 3. User should enter their email address, and at least a 1st name so that if there are questions on the tip provided a follow up email could be sent.
 4. Delivery of the user submitted tip for now will be adding to the database. (email sent to admin and user on future release)
-5. API link for database is `/api/newtips` (currently being created)
+5. API link for database is `/api/newtips` (database created routes not)

 ### 2) Admin side:
 Right now all tips are added directly on the backend.
 The addition of a Admin side of the site to allow admin users to add the tips is needed